Skip to content →

 Run cross-functional teams

 Designers and engineers should work together on projects, creating a natural push and pull.
 Designers bring their skills to explore ideas and push your team's thinking.
-Engineers can challenge thinking around implementation and will bring the winning ideas to reality.
-The best creators often have talent for both.
-Directly loop in other teams when building features they'll use or ask customers they interact with to use.
+Engineers challenge thinking around implementation and bring the winning ideas to reality.
+The best creators often have a talent for both.

 Write a changelog